AdrienVannson/doreisa-internship/report/report.typ

 == Jean-Zay

-The Jean-Zay supercomputer, shown in @jean-zay, is a powerful supercomputer located in Saclay, France.
+The Jean-Zay supercomputer, shown in @jean-zay, is a supercomputer located in Saclay, France.
 Following its extension in 2024, it has a peak computing power of 125.9 PFlop/s @jean-zay-presentation, which places it among the most powerful supercomputers.
 A benchmark realized before the extension ranks it 35#super[th] in the Top500 list of June 2025 @top500.

 #figure(
   image("resources/jean-zay.png", width: 100%),